lily collins’s new film is opening up a much needed dialogue about eating disorders | read | i-D

 And at no point did it feel too much of an undertaking?

-No, because I was so fuelled by this passion to tell the story.
-Not only for Marti but for myself.
+No, because I was so fueled by this passion to tell the story.
+Not only for Marti, but for myself.
 I knew the 16-year-old in me would really want that, and I felt really proud to tell it in this way.

 On screen depictions of eating disorders are still not commonplace.